named-data/ndn-js/README.md

 This is a young project, with minimal documentation that we are slowly enhancing.
 Please email Jeff Burke (jburke@remap.ucla.edu) with any questions.

-The primary goal of NDN.JS is to provide a pure Javascript implementation of the NDN API that enables developers to create browser-based applications using Named Data Networking.
+The primary goal of NDN-JS is to provide a pure Javascript implementation of the NDN API that enables developers to create browser-based applications using Named Data Networking.
 The approach requires no native code or signed Java applets, and thus can be delivered over the current web to modern browsers with no hassle for the end user.